sergio-oliveira-br/algo-struct/README.md

 ## Description

-"algo-struct" is a Spring Boot project showcasing advanced algorithms, data structures, and distributed systems concepts, developed as a personal portfolio to present skills to potential recruiters.
+AlgoStruct is a Spring Boot project showcasing advanced algorithms, data structures, and distributed systems concepts, developed as a personal portfolio to present skills to potential recruiters.
 Based on knowledge acquired during the Higher Diploma in Computer Science, this project explores the following areas:

 * **Advanced Algorithms:** Implementation of search, sorting, graph, and dynamic programming algorithms.
 * **Data Structures:** Implementation and analysis of linked lists, trees, hash tables, and other relevant data structures.